staxrip/staxrip/md/test-build.md

 - in case there are more then ten audio files or streams a sub menu is used
 - audio file detection prefers now dtsma and thd files
 - filter context menus open a lot quicker
+- if the name text box in the code editor is empty the main dialog will show the code

 #### Updated Tools